SAFETY DATA SHEET

 Epidemiology:

-Certain hexavalent chromium compounds have been
+Certain hexavalent

-demonstrated to be
+chromium compounds have been demonstrated to be

 carcinogenic on the basis of epidemiologic investigations on workers

 and experimental studies in animals.
-Increased
+Increased incidences of

-respiratory cancer has been found in chromium (VI) workers.
-There
+chromium (VI) workers.
+There is

 an increased incidence of lung cancer in industrial workers exposed

+chromium (VI) compounds.
 Please refer to IARC volume 23 for a

 more detailed discussion.